Quality Education: Home Schooling

 lucky enough to live close to someone who could and would teach that

 subject.
-Today it is possible to
+Today it is possible to teach

-and or tutor the subject online
+and or tutor the subject online.

 A home school child may still teach him or herself high school math,